Price Of Kerosene Shoots Up By 5.95%, NBS Lists 10 Most Expensive States To Buy

 On a year-on-year basis, the average retail price per litre of the product rose by 50.68% from N1,299.03 in September 2023

-The NBS disclosed the figures in its latest price watch report published on its website, obtained by Legit.ng.
+The NBS disclosed the figures in its latest price watch report published on its website, and obtained by Legit.ng.

 The report also showed that the average retail price per gallon of household kerosene paid by consumers in September 2024 was N6,818.11, indicating an increase of 5.84% from N6,441.94 in August 2024.

-While on a year-on-year basis, this increased by 55.69% from N4,379.31 in September 2023.
+Meanwhile, on a year-on-year basis, this increased by 55.69% from N4,379.31 in September 2023.

-Breakdown of Kerosene price by states
+Breakdown of kerosene price by states and zones

-On state profile analysis, the highest average price per litre in September 2024 was recorded in Abuja with N2,816.67, followed by Kaduna with N2,437.50 and Akwa Ibom with N2,411.11.
+On state profile analysis, the highest average price per litre in September 2024 was in Abuja with N2,816.67, followed by Kaduna with N2,437.50 and Akwa Ibom with N2,411.11.
 Punch reports.

-On the other hand, the lowest price was recorded in Bayelsa with N1,416.67, followed by Borno with N1,477.83 and Ekiti with N1,635.00.
+On the other hand, the lowest price was recorded in Bayelsa at N1,416.67, Borno at N1,477.83, and Ekiti at N1,635.00.

 Read also